DefangLabs/defang-docs/blog/2024-11-12-hard-lessons-from-hardware.md

 Hooray!
 Once everything was working, It was time to deploy my Flask code as a cloud service so I could access it from any computer, not just my own.
 Deployment usually takes several hours due to configuring a ton of cloud provider settings.
 But I ain’t got time for that.
 Instead, I used Defang to deploy it within minutes, which took care of all that for me.
 Saved me a lot of time and tears.

-Here’s the Flask deployment on Defang’s portal view:
+Here’s the Flask deployment on Defang’s Portal view:

 ![portal_view](/img/hardware-story/portal_view.png)